Balancing Fun and Support: Designing Meaningful STR Experiences

 The connection is what makes the difference — not whether the schedule runs like a Swiss watch (though it’s helpful if it tells time!).

-Planning STA/Respite Without Overplanning
+Planning STR Without Overplanning

 Too much structure and it starts to feel like school.
 Too little and it turns into chaos.
 The sweet spot?
 Somewhere in the middle — a loose plan that leaves room to switch gears when needed.